 “PEOPLE HAVE THE POWER” …”to redeem the work of fools!”
-C!C!C! with Patti Smith Get inspired to join the Travelling Climate Rally
+C!C!C! with Patti Smith.

-Here’s a song particularly appropriate to these dark days in Ontario and to inspire you to join our Travelling Climate Rally this Friday, December 9!
+Here’s a song particularly appropriate to these dark days in Ontario and to inspire you to join a demonstration.

 (If you’ve never participated in a Choir!
 Choir!
 Choir!
 (C!C!C!) event, here’s how it works.
 Toronto-based DABU (DAveed Goldman and NoBU Adilman) teach 100s of singers and non-singers, just everyday folks, the backup vocal arrangement to a song in three-part harmony (no musical background needed).
 It takes about an hour to learn the parts.
 Then a well-known artist arrives and sings the lead vocal with you.
 The song is filmed and posted to YouTube.)